MEAT CHICKENS 2025

 not-meat CHICKENS

 Occasionally Leghorn pullets (young females) or cockerels (young males) are available which have been hatched by school classes in the area.
-We also hatch chicks from our own laying hens’ eggs, keeping the pullets for next year’s layers and selling the cockerels.
+We also hatch chicks of all colors from our own laying hens’ eggs, keeping the pullets for next year’s layers and selling the cockerels.
 They are slower growing and not as meaty as the Rangers and Rocks, but just as delicious and in-demand.

 Leghorns waiting for kapparot in preparation for Yom Kippur